AIRES: A system for air shower simulations: Statistical sampling of particles: The thinning algorithm

 The lateral distribution of muons displayed in figure \ppref{FIG:thinning3} reflects another characteristic of the thinning algorithm.
 Even if the fluctuations are very large for $10^{-3}$ relative thinning level, they reduce immediately when the thinning is lowered.
 Compare for example with the plots of figure \ppref{FIG:thinning1}.
 To understand the behavior of these distributions it is necessary to recall that the muons are very penetrating particles, that is, they undergo a very reduced number of interactions before reaching ground.
 Therefore their statistical weights remain small since they are products of a few factors, and this fact is responsible for the low level of fluctuations produced.
 On the other hand, ground electrons and positrons most likely come out after a long chain of processes involving many predecessor particles, and in such circumstances very large statistical weights are unavoidable, and hence the high level of fluctuations observed in the $e^+e^-$ distribution of figure \ppref{FIG:thinning2} .

 The AIRES extended thinning algorithm can be useful to reduce such kind of fluctuations.
-To illustrate this point let us consider the sample plots displayed in figure \ppref{FIG:AIRESthin1}. \lowfig{[tb]}{AIRESthin1}{\epsfig{file=latepmvw.eps}} {AIRES thinning algorithm and $e^+e^-$ lateral distribution} {Effect of the AIRES extended thinning on the fluctuations of the lateral distribution of electrons and positrons.
-The plots correspond to $10^{19}$ eV proton showers simulated with $\Eth/E_{\mathrm{prim}}= 10^{-5}$, and different weight factors .
+To illustrate this point let us consider the sample plots displayed in figure \ppref{FIG:AIRESthin1}. \lowfig{[tb]}{AIRESthin1}{\epsfig{file=latepmvw.pdf}} {AIRES thinning algorithm and $e^+e^-$ lateral distribution} {Effect of the AIRES extended thinning on the fluctuations of the lateral distribution of electrons and positrons.
+The plots correspond to $10^{19}$ eV proton showers simulated with $\Eth/E_{\mathrm{prim}}= 10^{-5}$, and different weight factors ($W^{(EM)}_f=W^{(H)}_f=W_f$).
 The yellow bands (\/$\hbox{\vrule height 1ex depth0pt width2em}$) correspond to simulations performed in similar conditions, but using the Hillas algorithm at $10^{-7}$ relative level.
-The width of the bands correspond to the average value plus and minus one RMS error of the mean.} \lowfig{[p]}{AIRESthinwd}{\epsfig{file=wdistvw.eps}} {AIRES thinning algorithm and weight distributions} {Effect of the AIRES extended thinning on the distribution of weights for different particles (gammas, electrons and positrons, and muons), in the same conditions as in figure \ref{FIG:AIRESthin1}.
-Particles arriving at ground at less than 40 m from the shower core were not included.} \latfig{[p]}{AIRESthincpu}{\epsfig{file=cpuvsw.eps}} {AIRES thinning algorithm.
-Processor time requirements} {Processor time requirements for the AIRES extended thinning algorithm, plotted versus $W_f$ for different relative thinning levels.
+The width of the bands correspond to the average value plus and minus one RMS error of the mean.} \lowfig{[p]}{AIRESthinwd}{\epsfig{file=wdistvw_jul02.pdf}} {AIRES thinning algorithm and weight distributions} {Effect of the AIRES extended thinning on the distribution of weights for different particles (gammas, electrons and positrons, and muons).
+The plots correspond to $2\times 10^{19}$ eV proton showers simulated with $\Eth/E_{\mathrm{prim}}= 10^{-5}$, and different weight factors ($W^{(EM)}_f=W_f$, $W^{(H)}_f = W^{(EM)}_f/88$).} \latfig{[p]}{AIRESthincpu}{\epsfig{file=cpuvsw.pdf,width=8cm}} {AIRES thinning algorithm.
+Processor time requirements} {Processor time requirements for the AIRES extended thinning algorithm, plotted versus $W_f= W^{(EM)}_f=W^{(H)}_f$ for different relative thinning levels.
 All cases correspond to $10^{19}$ eV proton showers.}

-The outstanding characteristic of these plots is the fact that the density fluctuations diminish when the weight factor is lowered.
+The outstanding characteristic of these plots is the fact that the density fluctuations diminish when the weight factor ($W^{(EM)}_f=W^{(H)}_f=W_f$) is lowered.
 In the particular cases of $W_f=1$ and $W_f=0.5$ the fluctuations corresponding to the $10^{-5}$ relative thinning are of the order of the ones corresponding to the $10^{-7}$ (Hillas algorithm) case (yellow band) which were plotted in all cases for reference.